 She is also a National Press Foundation Spanish Language Fellow, in which she lived in Mexico, an España Y América Case Media Fellow, and an Institute for the Advance Studies of Race Fellow, in which she studied racism in Cuba.

-She is author of “Ava and the Prince: The Adventures of Two Rescue Pups,” a children’s picture book about her own rescue boxer dogs.
+She is the author of “Ava and the Prince: The Adventures of Two Rescue Pups,” a children’s picture book about her rescue boxer dogs.
 The book was selected by the Barbara Bush Literacy Foundation Houston for the home-library program.
 Joy and her dog, Ava, visited more than 100 schools, libraries, and special events to teach young children lessons about reading, animal empathy, and love through her book.

 Year Of Joy holiday fashion shoot and party with girls from Hype Freedom School wearing the “Joy” dress by Cuteheads.